PrincewillData/glowbeauty_skincare_sales_analysis/README.md

 This project was developed as part of my Data Analytics portfolio to demonstrate practical business intelligence skills using Excel and Power BI.

-Connect with me on LinkedIn for more analytics projects and insights @Princewill_Data
+Connect with me on LinkedIn for more analytics projects and insights @ Princewill SunnyOtalor
 ---
 **Created by Princewill_Data**